Adding up the pet care costs before you bring that puppy home

 Take the Next Step:

-- For more on the cost of owning a dog, please visit here.
+- For more ways to save on the cost of owning a dog, please visit The Dollar Stretcher Library.